pkalaniopio/Scripts/StandardCurver/StandardCurver_README.md

 If you utilize the optional input2 argument and provide unknown protein samples you will also receive:
-- an excel spreadsheet with calculated concentrations from your regression line
+- an excel spreadsheet with calculated concentrations, undiluted concentrations, and the uL draw up to reach a desired mass of protein, all calculated from your regression line.

 Copyright (C) 2021 Phillip Kalaniopio